How to Add Social Media Icons to an Email Signature

 Enhance your email signature by adding social media icons.
 Discover step-by-step instructions to turn every email into a powerful marketing tool.

 Wondering why your latest Facebook post is a ghost town?
 Enabling comments is often the first step to starting a real conversation with your audience.
-This guide walks you through exactly how to turn on comments for your Facebook profile, Page, and Group, plus how to troubleshoot common issues when the settings aren't cooperating.
+This guide walks you through exactly how to turn on comments for your Facebook profile, Page, and Group, as well as how to troubleshoot common issues when the settings aren't cooperating.

 They are real feedback from your audience, a chance to answer questions, and a way to show that there’s a real person or team behind the brand.
 When followers see you actively replying, it encourages them to join the conversation, creating a self-sustaining cycle of engagement.
 In short, turning on and encouraging comments is a direct line to building brand trust and organically growing your reach.